justinkekeocha/database-dump/README.md

 This package intercepts the `migrate:fresh` command, creates a dump of your database and proceeds with normal operation of the migrate:fresh command.
 This action is useful when you forget to export your database before running migrations.

 This package uses a memory efficient method of streaming the records in the dump file using `fread` function and yielding the result.
 This entails that there is only one record in memory at any point in time.
-With this approach, this package can read a theoretical large size of file without exhausting memory.
+With this approach, this package can read a theoretical infinite size of file without exhausting memory.

 This package is inspired from the export function in phpMyAdmin.